Ndutaw/alx-low_level_programming/0x00-hello_world/README.md

 generates the assmebly code of a C code and save it in an output file> the C file name will be savd in the variable CFILE
+The output file should be named the same as the C file but with the extension .s instead of .c generates the assembly code of C code and save it in an output file> the C file will be saved in the variable
 The output file should be named the same as the C file but with the extension .s instead of .c